-• The applicant shall declare ranges of values for $\delta \phi$ as functions of on-axis EIRP spectral density such that the EIRP density limits in clause 4.2.3.2 are not exceeded.

-- The ESOMP shall be able to detect the pointing error.
-The ESOMP, when in the "Carrier-on" radio state, shall enter the "Carrier-off" radio state when the instantaneous pointing error exceeds the pointing error threshold, $\delta\phi{max}$ , relative to the direction of the wanted satellite at its actual position, within T seconds.
-The values of $\delta\phi{max}$ and T shall be declared by the applicant and the value of T shall not exceed 2 seconds.
-The ESOMP shall not re-enter the "Carrier-on" radio state until the instantaneous pointing error is within $\delta\phi{max}$ for a period of 2 × T seconds. - The applicant shall declare the maximum inhibit time (ITmax) that the ESOMP can remain in "Transmission enabled" state and "Carrier off" radio state (see also clause 4.2.9.8).
+- The applicant shall declare ranges of values for $\delta \phi$ that allow the epfd limits mentioned in clause 4.2.3 to be met. - The ESOMP shall be able to detect the pointing error.
+The ESOMP, when in the "Carrier-on" radio state, shall enter the "Carrier-off" radio state when the instantaneous pointing error exceeds the pointing error threshold, $\delta \phi{max}$ , relative to the direction of the wanted satellite at its actual position, within T seconds.
+The values of $\delta \phi{max}$ and T shall be declared by the applicant and the value of T shall not exceed 2 seconds.
+The ESOMP shall not re-enter the "Carrier-on" radio state until the instantaneous pointing error is within $\delta \phi{max}$ for a period of 2 × T seconds. - The applicant shall declare the maximum inhibit time $(IT{max})$ that the ESOMP can remain in "Transmission enabled" state and "Carrier off" radio state (see also clause 4.2.9.8).
 If the pointing error threshold is exceeded for more than ITmax then the ESOMP shall enter the "Initial phase" state.

-4.2.6.2.2 Polarization angle alignment specification
+4.2.6.2.3 Polarization angle alignment specification